Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Conclusion

 \section{Conclusion}

-We achieve better certified robustness with DPSGD training through augmentations and randomized smoothing, reconciling two crucial objectives for trustworthy ML, namely privacy and robustness.
-To overcome the theoretical and practical challenges that arise from the combination of both approaches, we rely on state-of-the-art DP training with augmentations that does not incur additional privacy costs.
-We employ various regularizations, and adversarial training methods to enhance robustness.
+We achieve better certified robustness with DPSGD training through augmentations, regularization, and randomized smoothing, reconciling two crucial objectives for trustworthy ML, namely privacy and robustness.
+We rely on DP training with augmentations that does not incur additional privacy costs, while employing various regularizations, and adversarial training methods to enhance robustness.
 Our resulting DP-CERT framework is modular and supports multiple combinations of these methods.
 Through our extensive experimental study, we confirm that DPSGD training alone, even with state-of-the-art convergence, does not provide satisfactory certified robustness.
-However, introducing a small number of computationally inexpensive augmentations into training, such as adding Gaussian noise, suffices to yield strong privacy protection and certified robustness.
+However, introducing a small number of computationally inexpensive augmentations into training by adding Gaussian noise suffices to yield strong privacy protection and certified robustness, even surpassing much more complex prior methods.
 By thoroughly analyzing per-sample metrics, we show that the certified radius correlates with the local Lipschitz constant and smoothness of the loss surface; this opens a new path to diagnosing when private models will fail to be robust.
-To conclude, our findings yield concrete recommendations for the community to simultaneously achieve CR and DP, providing a valuable contribution towards more trustworthy ML.
+In conclusion, our proposed method greatly simplifies the existing solutions to simultaneously achieve CR and DP, and our practical recommendations provide a valuable contribution toward trustworthy ML.
 When training from scratch, Gaussian augmentations (not adversarial) should be used with DPSGD, and randomized smoothing applied at inference time.
 For fine-tuning pretrained models, adding stability regularization also helps accuracy, and leads to much lower local Lipschitz constants.

 \paragraph{Acknowledgments.} DG, FB, and NP would like to acknowledge sponsors who support their research with financial and in-kind contributions: CIFAR through the Canada CIFAR AI Chair, NSERC through a Discovery Grant, the Ontario Early Researcher Award, and the Sloan Foundation.
 Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute.